 Poaching, Simmering & BoilingPoaching, simmering and boiling are three different moist-heat cooking methods where food is cooked either in hot water or in some other cooking liquid such as broth, stock or wine.

-What defines each one is an approximate range of temperatures, which can be identified by observing how the cooking liquid behaves.
+Each technique is defined by an approximate range of temperatures, which can be identified by observing how the cooking liquid behaves.
 Each one — poaching, simmering and boiling — has certain telltale characteristics:

 PoachingCooking in liquid with a temperature ranging from 140°F to 180°F is called poaching and is typically reserved for cooking very delicate items like eggs and fish.

-SimmeringSimmering is cooking in liquid that's a bit hotter than poaching — from 180°F to 205°F. Here we will see bubbles forming and gently rising to the surface of the water, but the water is not yet at a full rolling boil.
+SimmeringWith simmering, the cooking liquid is a bit hotter than poaching — from 180°F to 205°F. Here we will see bubbles forming and gently rising to the surface of the water, but the water still isn't at a full rolling boil.

 One of the downsides to cooking this way is that it can cause the food to lose vitamins and other nutrients by leaching into the cooking liquid.

 BoilingThe hottest of these three stages is boiling, where the water reaches its highest possible temperature of 212°F. It's actually the least likely of the three to be used for cooking.
 That's because the violent agitation caused by the rolling boil can be too rough on food and will often damage it.

 Water at a full boil would be a bad choice for cooking an egg outside its shell, as we do when preparing poached eggs, because the agitation would cause the egg to fall apart.
 The same holds true for delicate fish as well as some pastas.